AP-Skill-Development-Corporation/KSRM-CSEC-Python/README.md

   - Python and Pip version check,pip upgrade
   - Installation of Jupyter notebook
   - Output formatting,typecasting,Operators and Keywords with sample example on each

+# Day-03(17-04-2023):
+  - Conditional Statements with sample examples on each
+  - Loops and range overview, sample example on for